 Related Read: Pricing in a Pandemic: Aim for flexibility over lifetime value.

 Price hikes are always a delicate business decision to make.
 You don’t want to raise your prices too high and scare your consumers or clients off, but you want to, as Starbucks puts it, address your business needs.
 Your loyal customers will understand if they value your product.
 So what did Netflix do wrong?

-How to tell customers about a price increase (Without apologizing).
+How to write a price increase letter (Without apologizing).

 1).
 Pick Your Timing Wisely

 Begin with the path of least resistance.
 Pick a time to raise your prices that matches your business’ seasonal cycles, or stage of growth you are in.
 Then, give advance notice.
 Don’t spring the price increase on your clients for the next billing cycle.
 Even if you’re not selling a service, it still bodes well to give some warning.
 We’d suggest 60-90 days ideally.
 Not 30, as is the Netflix M.O.
 Arm your sales and marketing teams with enough time to prepare for the change in price.